-Trade Secret/Confidential Information
+Trade Secrets and Confidential Information

-Overview.
-The most common form of intellectual property protection used by Canadian business is the maintenance of information as a "trade secret" or, as the concept is more broadly known, "confidential information."
-Scientific, technical, financial and marketing information all come within the scope of confidential information in Canada and encompass such diverse material as formulae, processes, computer programs and code, layouts, interfaces, databases, product concepts and designs, operations manuals, research data and documents, supplier, distributor and customer lists and information about customers and their needs and preferences.
+The most common form of intellectual property protection used by Canadian businesses is the maintenance of information as a "trade secret" or, as the concept is more broadly known, "confidential information."
+Scientific. technical. financial and marketing information all come within the scope of confidential information in Canada and encompass such diverse material as formulae, processes, computer programs and code, layouts, interfaces, databases, product concepts and designs, operations manuals, research data and documents, supplier, distributor and customer lists and information about customers and their needs and preferences.
 If the information is:

 - of a commercial nature;

-- used in business to provide a competitive advantage; and
+- used in business to provide a competitive • advantage; and

-- · kept in confidence,
+- kept in confidence, ٠